itsrcx/PhishGuardAI/README.md

    > The Lambda function and the S3 bucket **must be in the same AWS region** for successful deployment.

 3. **Deploy AWS Resources:**
-   - Use the provided `resource.yml` CloudFormation template to deploy all backend resources (DynamoDB, SNS, Lambda, API Gateway, Cognito).
+   - Use the provided `resource.yml` (inside backend dir) CloudFormation template to deploy all backend resources (DynamoDB, SNS, Lambda, API Gateway, Cognito).
    - Pass your project name and the S3 bucket/key for the Lambda zip as parameters.
    - Example command:
      ```sh